NCES CCD 2024-25 197 schools CA

 How the Sacramento Public-School Landscape Breaks Down

 Sacramento, CA enrolls 131,725 students across 197 public schools reporting to the National Center for Education Statistics.
 Of those, 35 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 22.9:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 23:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 29/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Highlands Community Charter accounts for 16.5% of all Sacramento public-school enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Sacramento-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That concentration means Sacramento-wide averages can mask substantial variation outside the dominant entity.
+Grade level: Combined.
 A dominant campus often anchors a city's program landscape and absorbs a disproportionate share of district capital and staffing decisions.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data